 Fully Licensed Master of Clinical Social Work (LMSW-Clinical), State of Michigan

 Advanced Certified Core Energetics Practitioner (ACCEP), Institute of Core Energetics, NYC

 Certified Trauma Specialist (CTS), National Institute of Trauma and Loss in Children

-Experienced Registered Yoga Teacher (E-RYT), Yoga Alliance, with 20 years of yoga experience
+Experienced Registered Yoga Teacher (E-RYT), Yoga Alliance (inactive), with 25 years of yoga experience

-Certified Personal Trainer, American Council on Exercise (NCCA Accredited)
+Certified Personal Trainer (CPT), American Council on Exercise (Currently Inactive; NCCA Accredited)